Last updated: May 4, 2026

 - LLC formation: $26 through the WV One Stop Business Portal

-- Business Registration Certificate: $30 from the WV State Tax Department (required before LPAB license)
+- Business Registration Certificate: $30 one-time (required before you can apply for the LPAB license)

 Step 6: Insurance and Workers’ Compensation